 Peter Barber OBE

-He was employed by the British Library as a curator for 40 years, most recently as Head of Maps and Views (2001-2015).
+He was employed by the British Library as a curator for 40 years, finally as Head of Maps and Views (2001-2015).
 He has curated a series of major exhibitions, authored numerous scholarly articles and popular books and has been involved with and appeared in various television and radio series.
-He is currently a panel member of the Reviewing Committee for the Export of Works of Art, President of the Hornsey Historical Society, President of the International Map Collectors’ Society, a Trustee of the Hereford Mappamundi, a member of the academic steering committee for the Georgian Papers Project overseeing the digitisation of the Hanoverian Papers in the Royal Library, and a council member of the Friends of Kenwood.
+A former member of the Reviewing Committee for the Export of Works of Art, he now serves on the experts’ panel of the National Heritage Memorial Fund, on the council of the London Topographical Society and has been a freelance adviser to the National Trust on the maps in its collections .
+President of the Hornsey Historical Society, and of the International Map Collectors’ Society, he is a Trustee of the Hereford Mappamundi.

 Stanley Haines